Hawaii Golf Course Superintendents Blog

 Federal OHSA requires employers to train workers on the new labels elements and safety data sheets format to facilitate recognition and understanding.

 Here is the “Microsoft Power Point” presentation used as part of the Marine Corps Order on the conversion from MSDS (Material Safety Data Sheets) to SDS (Safety Data Sheets).
 I thought this would provide some information for those of you who haven’t seen it.
-This presentation is for informational purposes only, I think the GCSAA website has pretty similar information but there are fees involved for non-members to view the “On Demand Webcast”.

 Thanks,